jethornton/flexgui/docs_flex/source/controls.rst

 To clear the G92 coordinate system use 10 as the index.

+To clear the current G54x coordinate system rotation use 11 as the index.

-.. csv-table:: Coordinate System Buttons
+.. csv-table:: Clear Coordinate System Offsets
    :width: 100%
    :align: center